 The conference "Les coopératives d'habitants, une voie durable pour le logement?
 Innover pour vivre autrement nos territoires", presented by Lionel Pancrazio, post-doctoral fellow at the Centre de Recherche en Droit Antoine Favre, Faculty of Law, will take place on Tuesday, October 13, 2020 at 6:30pm at Puls, Pépinière d'entreprises in Annemasse.

 It will also be held on :

-The conferences will be held subject to the health conditions linked to the Coronovirus (COVID-19) epidemic and in compliance with the safety regulations in force at the event venue.
+Conferences will take place subject to health conditions linked to the Coronovirus epidemic (COVID-19) and in compliance with the safety instructions in force at the venue hosting the event.

 ABOUT THE CONFERENCE

 Housing is at the heart of the sustainable development issue.
-Together with mobility, it accounts for more than two-thirds of energy consumption and greenhouse gas emissions responsible for global warming.
-It is often the largest item of household expenditure.
-The increase in housing prices is a factor of exclusion and a source of imbalance in our societies, particularly in the following areas
+Along with mobility, it accounts for more than two-thirds of energy consumption and greenhouse gas emissions responsible for global warming.
+It is often the first item of household expenditure.
+Rising housing prices are a factor of exclusion and a source of imbalance in our societies, particularly in areas where

-areas with high land pressure such as in Savoie or Haute-Savoie, and especially in the Greater Geneva area.
+in areas of high land pressure such as Savoie and Haute-Savoie, and especially in the Greater Geneva area.

-Today there is another way to live: co-operative housing.
-It involves building better and cheaper housing that is adapted to the changing needs of a sustainable lifestyle.
-Between the traditional rental and owner-led models, the residents' co-operative could offer the "best of both worlds" and allow for innovation without speculation.
-It symbolises a third way of access to housing, with virtues and characteristics observed in Switzerland, where it is highly developed, or in France, where it is beginning to emerge.
+Today, there's another way to live: cooperative housing.
+The idea is to build better, less expensive housing adapted to the changing needs of a sustainable lifestyle.
+Between the traditional rental and ownership models, the residents' cooperative could offer the "best of both worlds", enabling innovation without speculation.
+It symbolizes a 3rd way of accessing housing, with virtues and characteristics observed in Switzerland, where it is highly developed, or in France, where it is beginning to emerge.